 Function LengthInDays(Interval<DateTime>) returns Integer

 Returns the number of days between the start and the end of a given interval.
 Calculates the difference in calendar days between the start and end of the given interval.
-Difference calculations are performed by truncating the datetime values at the next precision and then performing the corresponding duration calculation on the truncated values. (midnights crossed) e.g. [2022-02-01T23:00,2022-02-02T01:00] becomes [2022-02-01,2022-02-02] then returns 1 day.
+Difference calculations are performed by truncating the datetime values at the next precision and then performing the corresponding duration calculation on the truncated values (midnights crossed) e.g. [2022-02-01T23:00,2022-02-02T01:00] becomes [2022-02-01,2022-02-02] then returns 1 day.

 define function "LengthInDays"(Value Interval<DateTime> ):